Mortality and Healthcare: a Stochastic Control Analysis under Epstein-Zin Preferences

 Proposition~\ref{prop:NoAging} shows that without aging and healthcare, optimal investment follows classical Merton's proportion, while the optimal consumption rate is the constant $\tilde{c}_{0}(m)$, dictated by the fixed mortality $m$.
 By \eqref{c_0}, for the case $\zeta=1$, $\tilde c_0(m)\equiv \psi\delta + (1-\psi)\big(r+\frac{1}{2\gamma}\left(\frac{\mu}{\sigma}\right)^{2}\big) $ no longer depends on $m$.
 Indeed, with no loss of wealth (and thus utility) at death, dying sooner or later does not make a difference to one who maximizes lifetime utility plus bequest utility.

-As $\frac{\zeta^{1-\gamma}-1}{1-\gamma}<0$ for all $0<\gamma\neq 1$, we observe from \eqref{c_0} that a larger mortality rate $m$ induces a larger consumption rate due to EIS $\psi>1$.
-This can be explained by the usual substitution effect in response to negative wealth shocks: a larger mortality rate means more pressing loss of wealth at death, encouraging the agent to consume more (i.e. consumption substitutes for saving).
+As $\frac{\zeta^{1-\gamma}-1}{1-\gamma}<0$ for $\zeta<1$ and $0<\gamma\neq 1$, we observe from \eqref{c_0} that a larger mortality rate $m$ induces a larger consumption rate due to EIS $\psi>1$.
+This can be explained by the usual income and substitution effects in response to negative wealth shocks.
+A larger mortality rate makes the loss of wealth at death more pressing and imminent.
+This reduces the total income generated by saving up to the death time, leading to the income effect that reduces consumption in the current period.
+On the other hand, as saving is now less effective in generating future income, the opportunity cost of consumption in the current period decreases.
+This brings about the substitution effect that increases current consumption.
+As is known in the literature, when EIS $\psi>1$, the substitution effect prevails, encouraging the agent to consume more.